Cautions, Guidelines, and Limitations for Firmware Upgrades

 When you configure Set Startup Version Only for an I/O module, the I/O module is rebooted when the fabric interconnect in its data path is rebooted.
 If you do not configure Set Startup Version Only for an I/O module, the I/O module reboots and disrupts traffic.
 In addition, if Cisco UCS Manager detects a protocol and firmware version mismatch between the fabric interconnect and the I/O module, Cisco UCS Manager automatically updates the I/O module with the firmware version that matches the firmware in the fabric interconnect and then activates the firmware and reboots the I/O module again.

 Disable Call Home before Upgrading to Avoid Unnecessary Alerts (Optional)

 When you upgrade a Cisco UCS domain, Cisco UCS Manager restarts the components to complete the upgrade process.
 This restart causes events that are identical to service disruptions and component failures that trigger Call Home alerts to be sent.
 If you do not disable Call Home before you begin the upgrade, you can ignore the alerts generated by the upgrade-related component restarts.

-For a standalone configuration, verify that the Overall Status of the fabric interconnect is Operable.
+configuration, verify that the Overall Status of the fabric interconnect is

 Recommendations for the Default Host Firmware Policy